-The Audit Committee resolved that management should develop an action plan to address all issues raised in the AGSA Management report 2022/23.
+The Audit Committee resolved that management should develop an action plan to address all issues raised in the AGSA Management report 2021/22.

-The Audit Committee concurs and accepts the conclusions of the Auditor General on the Annual Financial Statements and Predetermined Objectives for 2022/23 and is of the opinion that the audited Annual Financial Statements and Predetermined Objectives should be accepted and read together with the report of the Auditor General of South Africa.
+The Audit Committee concurs and accepts the conclusions of the Auditor-General's on the Annual Financial Statements and Predetermined Objectives for 2021/22 and is of the opinion that the audited Annual Financial Statements and Predetermined Objectives should be accepted and read together with the report of the Auditor-General of South Africa.

-Ms NJ Manthata
+Ms N I Manthata

-Chairperson of the Audit Committee
+Ms NJ Manthata Chairperson of the Audit Committee Limpopo Legislature 28 July 2022

-Limpopo Legislature